We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Swing your arms forward to bring your arms as high up as they will go without raising your shoulders.

-- Lower your arms back down and bring them as far back as you can.
+- Lower your arms back down and bring them as far back as possible.

 - Keep the rest of your body still.